 Jeff Philips, Assistant Professor of computer science at the University of Utah and coordinator for the university’s new graduate certificate in big data, affirmed that big data is also big business.
 “We’re seeing a revolution in the availability of data,” Philips said.
 “It’s easy to collect information, but processing and analyzing large stores of data is becoming increasingly difficult.
 We are at the point where the traditional analytical tools for attacking this problem are breaking down.”
 Because of this, business owners and CFOs in Utah are actively seeking qualified data scientists with the ability to meet the data influx head-on, and the current job market reflects it.

-The following job listings are shown as illustrative examples only and are not meant to represent job offers or provide any assurance of employment.
-These examples were taken from a survey of job vacancy announcements for data scientists in Utah in March 2016.
+The following job listings are shown as illustrative examples of positions found in Utah, and are not meant to represent job offers or provide any assurance of employment.

 Senior Statistical Data Analyst, Intermountain Healthcare, Salt Lake City, UT